DanielSameh/HealthCareApp/README.md

 ### 2. Custom Hook Architecture

-I implemented a custom `useWellness` hook to encapsulate all wellness-related logic, which offers several benefits:
+I implemented a custom hooks to encapsulate all wellness-related logic, which offers several benefits:

 - **Reusability**: The same wellness logic can be used across different components
 - **Separation of concerns**: UI components focus on presentation while the hook handles business logic